vkern/Digital-Safety-for-Open-Researchers/CONTRIBUTING.md

-# Contributing to Digital Safety for Open Researchers!
+# How To Contribute to Digital Safety for Open Researchers

 Add a bit of welcome and cheer at the top
 >Thank you for your interest in contributing to [Project] :tada:!